 Grand Marais & Beyond: Autumn Nature Photography Workshop

-The Grand Marais and Beyond course is designed for the enthusiastic photographer, amateur or professional, with an emphasis on storytelling with your photography.
+The Grand Marais & Beyond course is designed for the enthusiastic photographer, amateur or professional, with an emphasis on storytelling with your photography.
 Led by editorial photographer Layne Kennedy, you will explore and photograph the scenic shores of Lake Superior, create portraits of local folks, photograph history of the region at the Fort at Grand Portage, point your lens at the iconic images that identify Grand Marais, and explore the pine-laden Superior National Forest near the picturesque community of Grand Marais.
-Participants will be developing new techniques to enhance your personal photographic vision.
+Participants will be developing new techniques to enhance their personal photographic vision.
 At the conclusion of the workshop, each photographer will edit and prepare up to 10 images for a Workshop Program before departure from North House.
-Finally, each participant will enjoy inclusion in a class self-published book of all individual workshop stories assembled by Layne.
 All levels are welcome.

 The first evening of the class, Layne will offer a presentation discussing the necessary tools for producing successful magazine-quality photographs.
 Participants will learn how to tell a story with their images as daily trips explore the pristine shores of Lake Superior and the surrounding Grand Marais community.